Wednesday, January 02, 2013

 Curly is even better once Mack Sennett Studio avatar Del Lord begins directing Three Stooges comedies and gives the team an ideal showcase for their hilarious brand of mayhem.

 Harry Langdon arrived at Columbia after starring in a series of freewheeling and surprisingly good 2-reel comedies for Educational and Paramount in 1932-1934.
-While any film starring a master comedian such as Langdon will have its moments, Harry's Columbia 2-reelers are a mixed bag.
+While any film starring a master comedian such as Langdon will have its moments, his Columbia 2-reelers are a mixed bag, mostly due to misguided attempts to shoehorn Harry into Three Stooges style knockabout slapstick.

 Still, even in the best of circumstances, there were difficulties translating Langdon's unconventional and hilariously bizarre Little Elf characterization from silents to the less surreal world of talkies.
 Although Harry's comic skills are not just intact, but as good or better as in his 1920's heydey, it is a bit jarring to hear his pixilated character as well as see him.